Busbridge: Manor

 James de Bushbridge sold Bushbridge or Busbridge to John Eliot of Godalming under Henry VIII.
 His son William, born 1587, was knighted in 1620 and built the old house of Busbridge, to judge from the features of the building, and formed the park, having a (royal) grant of free warren in his lands of 500 acres in 1637, and died 1650.
 The heirs were son William (1624–1697) and then grandsons William, born (1671–1708) and Laurence, who sailed with Drake round the world, and who sold the property in 1710.
 Subsequently the house passed through many owners.
 Among these was Philip Carteret Webb, FRS, born 1702, M.P. for Haslemere 1754–67 and solicitor to the Treasury 1756–65.
 He was a distinguished lawyer, antiquary, and collector.
 He died at Busbridge in 1770.
 The poet, Chauncy Hare Townshend, was born at the house in 1798, his father having bought it two years earlier.
 By 1911 a Mr. P. Graham owned the house, having replaced it between 1906 and 1911 with a new house in the early 20th century Edwardian style.

 Establishment of a church and two types of parish

-The Church of St. John the Baptist is of Bargate stone with chalky limestone quoins, a central tower and windows.
-It was built in a 13th-century style, consecrated on completion in 1867.
-Its designer was George Gilbert Scott, it is Grade II* listed; it technically lies just over the civil parish boundary in the borders of Crownpits/Holloway Hill in Godalming.
+The Church of St. John the Baptist, designed by George Gilbert Scott, was built in a 13th-century style of Bargate stone with chalky limestone quoins, a central tower and windows.
+It was consecrated on completion in 1867.
+It technically lies just over the civil parish boundary in the borders of Crownpits/Holloway Hill in Godalming.
+It is Grade II* listed;

 Busbridge gained an ecclesiastical parish in 1865 complemented by a secular, civil parish in 1933.